 - Provides assistance and guidance in identifying, reviewing, processing, and submitting formal proposals.

 - Offers educational opportunities in research administration to the campus community.

 - Provides internal training on research administration and Georgia Tech's lifecycle of awards.
 OSP's internal research administration certification program is offered at three levels (Basic, Intermediate and Advanced) and is targeted to academic department administrators who perform pre- and post-award functions.
-Candidates for certification must successfully complete a series of workshops and pass a written examination.
+Candidates for certification must successfully complete a series of workshops.

 - Oversees submission of all proposal and grant applications for sponsored research, other sponsored proposals, and instruction from GTRC, GTARC, and the Georgia Institute of Technology.
 Contracting Officers review proposals and cost estimates for compliance with sponsor requirements and Institute policies, and prepare the business portion of proposals.
 Contracting Officers serve as the sponsor’s point of contact for business matters, negotiate terms of the contract or grant, and sign, in conjunction with an officer of GTRC or GTARC, the resulting agreement.

-- Supports the Research Administration Buzz (RAB), which provides professional development and networking opportunities to departmental research administrators.
+- Supports the Research Administration Buzz (RAB) quarterly meeting, which provides professional development and networking opportunities to departmental research administrators.
 RAB contributes to the development of policies and practices that fairly reflect the mutual interests and separate obligations of both departmental and central research administration.

 - To register for the quarterly RAB Meetings, click here and search for the next event.